notmaj0r/CheatRunner/README.md

 - launch installed titles from a browser;
 - load local cheat files from the PS5 filesystem;
 - use `.mc4`, `.shn`, and `.json` trainers;
-- auto-apply local PS-Game-Patch XML patches when a game starts;
+- apply local XML patches manually from the dashboard;
 - optionally download cheat files from configured cheat sources;
 - enable/disable supported cheats from your browser;
 - inspect logs, diagnostics, and cheat debug information.